 After you and your landlord have spoken the judge may ask either of you further questions before making a decision.

 The judge will make a decision based on the evidence you and your landlord supply and what the law says.
-There are different types of court order.
-The judge may:
+Click here to find out more about the different types of order the court might make.